How To Choose The Best Multivitamin

 Your GP might tell you that you can get everything you need from a healthy diet yet Harvard researchers recommend that, “It is prudent that all adults should take daily vitamins.”
-The question of whether to add a daily multi into your healthcare routine is a hotly debated one, yet the evidence to date points towards it being a good move for your immediate and long term health.
-Think of it a bit like a nutrition insurance policy – it’s unlikely that your diet will always supply everything your body needs, especially during times of stress, so a daily multi can help to fill in the gaps when they appear.
+The question of whether to add a daily multivitamin into your healthcare routine is a hotly debated one, yet the evidence to date points towards it being a good move for your immediate and long term health.
+Think of it a bit like a nutrition insurance policy – it’s unlikely that your diet will always supply everything your body needs, especially during times of stress, so a daily multivitamin can help to fill in the gaps when they appear.
 The next step is to decide which one to take.

 What’s Most Important to You?

-Here’s what to look for in a good all round multivitamin & mineral formula for the whole family:
+Here’s what to look for in a good all round one-a-day multivitamin & mineral formula for the whole family:

 • 1000 IU vitamin D3 – We now know that most people are low and will benefit from this daily maintenance level.

-• Vitamin B12(as methylcobalamin) – This nutrient is key for energy production and often missing from general multis.
-Make sure you look out for B12 in the form of methylcobalamin as this is the body ready form of this important nutrient.
+• Vitamin B12(as methylcobalamin) – This nutrient is key for energy production and often missing from general multivitamins.
+Make sure you look out for B12 in the form of methylcobalamin as this is the activated, body ready form.

-• 5-MTHF – This is the body ready form of folic acid and the best way to supplement this important nutrient.
-Check this is the form your multi contains otherwise it may well be ineffective.
+• 5-MTHF – This is the body ready form of folic acid and the optimal way to supplement this important nutrient.
+Check this is the form your multivitamin contains otherwise it may well be ineffective.

 Here’s what to look for in a gender-specific multivitamin & mineral formula: